 All three areas of postgraduate research - Musicology (including Ethnomusicology), Performance and Composition - lead towards the degree of PhD, although each has a different mode of delivery (see below).
 PhD programmes may be pursued full-time or part-time.

 Students are encouraged to register their topics as soon as practicable on the web site of the Royal Musical Association.
 It is a useful way of booking the topic and becoming aware of students in other universities working on similar or cognate subjects.

 For details of recently completed doctorates at the School of Music in Cardiff, please follow the link to Publications in this section.

 Further details on each PhD programme are given in the School of Music's Postgraduate Handbook for current students.
 If you would like us to send you a copy, please contact the office.
-You may also contact the Postgraduate Admissions Tutor, Professor David Beard, or the relevant Programme Director named below.
+You may also contact the Postgraduate Admissions Tutor, Dr David Beard, or the relevant Programme Director named below.

 You can also find out more about our academic staff and their research interests on our Academic Supervisors pages.

 PhD in Composition

 Candidates for this scheme are required to submit a substantial portfolio of original compositions written specifically for the degree, including at least one large-scale work, together with a written commentary of approximately 10,000 words.

 They are encouraged to avail themselves of regular workshop opportunities with professional performers including the resident Carducci Quartet, as well as performance opportunities with the Cardiff Contemporary Music Group.